gdbooks/LegacyOpenGL/Chapter7/Ex1.md

   * If you get stuck, look at the "Loading Help" sub page
 * In shutdown, delete the texture handle
   * Remember to unbind it first!
+* In render, bind the texture handle before drawing the quad
+  * You MUST do this before GL.Begin
+* In Render, add UV coordinates to each vertex

 ## Adding some detail